got5/tapestry5-jquery/README.md

 ## Features

-This module provides jQuery integration for Tapestry and completely drop out Prototype, Scriptaculous and the base tapestry.js script.
+This module provides jQuery integration for Tapestry 5 and completely drop out Prototype, Scriptaculous and the base tapestry.js script.
-This project is based on [Tapestry5-ClientResources](http://github.com/got5/tapestry5-clientresources) project.

-It also relies on [jQuery](http://jquery.com) 1.4.2 and [jQuery UI](http://jqueryui.com/) 1.8.
+It also relies on [jQuery](http://jquery.com) 1.5 and [jQuery UI](http://jqueryui.com/) 1.8.

 Exclusives jQuery components :